matfin/annachristoffer/site/content/project/typographical-visualisation.md

 ---
 title:			"Typographical Visualisation"
 thumbnail:		""
 teaser:			""
-date: "2017-03-27T11:02:35Z"
+date:			"2010-04-01"
 description:	"Expressions of the feelings of an old woman."
+prominence:		"normal"
 categories:
 - "posters"
 ---